theo-armour/theo-armour.github.io/snippets/snippets/aphorisms-mantras.md

 * Doing the right thing is more important than doing the thing right
 * if you want something new, you have to stop doing something old.

+## Vonnegut

+And I urge you to please notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.”
+Kurt Vonnegut Jr

 ## Measure things

 * Measure twice.
 Cut once